Advanced Training Courses (Certificate Program) 2025

 Lab Course - Industrial X-ray CT: Fundamentals and Applications in the Evaluation of Additive Manufacturing Parts

-Course Outline: The proposed training course is a 3-hour workshop designed for post-graduate (Master’s and Ph.D.) and postdoc students interested in utilizing X-ray Computed Tomography (CT) for evaluating additive manufacturing (AM) parts.
+Course Outline: The training course is a 1,5-hour workshop designed for post-graduate (Master’s and Ph.D.) and postdoc students interested in utilizing X-ray Computed Tomography (CT) for evaluating additive manufacturing (AM) parts.
 The course comprises a mix of lecture slides, a practical CT session, and hands-on training in analyzing CT data using Dragonfly software, with a particular emphasis on deep learning.
 The theoretical section will cover the fundamental principles of industrial X-ray CT, encompassing the different types of X-ray sources, detectors, and imaging geometries, as well as the advantages and limitations of X-ray CT imaging.
 The practical session where we set up scans and selected optimal scanning parameters for an onsite Comet Yxlon CT system.
 The course instructor will offer guidance on optimizing scan parameters to obtain high-quality images of the samples.
-Participants will be introduced to Dragonfly software, a robust X-ray CT data analysis tool, in the data analysis section.
-Specifically, participants will learn how to use Dragonfly for porosity analysis, deep learning segmentation, and related tools.
-The course instructors will provide practical experience and guidance on using these tools effectively.
-The training organizers will provide the necessary equipment, including an X-ray CT system, computers with Dragonfly software, and sample preparation tools.

 Course Duration